-Thank you for your interest in the doctoral psychology internship program at South Florida State Hospital.
+Thank you for your interest in the doctoral psychology internship program at South Florida State Hospital (SFSH).
 The psychology internship's aim is to produce ethical clinicians who can integrate science with practice, are culturally competent, and provide quality assessment and empirically based assessments and interventions to adults diagnosed with a serious mental illness in an inpatient setting.
 Through didactic training and supervised practice, interns will increase their knowledge and proficiency in applying general psychological principles and will be able to work with a culturally diverse population.

 South Florida State Hospital internship offers two distinct tracks to interns.
-Two interns complete a Clinical Track, which includes two six-month rotations: Psychological Evaluation and Behavior Assessment & Consultation.
-There is a separate 12-month Clinical Forensic Track for applicants interested in focusing on forensic psychology issues.
-Independently of the track, all interns will have the opportunity to build skills in forensics, psychological assessment, and behavior assessment and consultation as they complete a core curriculum in clinical practice.
-Throughout the training, interns will be included as contributing members of the hospital's multidisciplinary team.
+One intern completes a Clinical Track, which includes psychological evaluations and behavior assessments.
+The two other interns complete a Clinical Forensic Track focusing on forensic psychology issues, which includes completing competency to proceed and violence risk assessment evaluations.
+Throughout the training, interns will be included as contributing members of the hospital's multidisciplinary teams.
 Responsibility for professional decision-making grows as interns' clinical skills are demonstrated and refined.
 However, their primary role remains that of a trainee, and supervision and training are a top priority of this program.